 Just like humans, dogs can get scared, nervous, and anxious.
 I actually have a very good friend whose rescue dog suffers from severe anxiety.
-Her dog has anxiety attacks when it rains, thunders, or hears the wind howl.
+The anxiety attacks strike when it rains, thunders, or the wind howls.
 Her dog doesn’t like loud noises and even gets anxious when the vacuum or dishwasher run.
 As a way to relieve stress, her pooch will pace or try to hide behind furniture.
 It doesn’t end there, though.
-Sometimes my friend’s pup gets extremely anxious when she’s left home alone.
 I can’t even tell you how many times my friend has come home to ripped-up clothes and her bed’s stuffing spread out on the floor.
-Despite all of this, my friend refuses to give her dog anxiety medications.
+Despite all of this, she refuses to give her dog anxiety medications.
 Let me just say, I 100% agree with her.
 I’m a firm believer in trying the natural route!

 When it comes to dog anxiety, there are several things you can do to help comfort and calm your fur baby.
 Here are five tips that have worked for my friend’s dog and countless other pooches.

 When your dog gets nervous it’s great to distract them with exercise and games.
 Playing a little fetch or going over old tricks will help keep their mind busy and off of whatever it is that’s stressing them out.
 If you have the room to exercise, then get up and move!
 Exercise is a great stress reliever for two main reasons.
 It:

 - Stimulates the production of serotonin, a feel-good brain chemical.

 - Gets rid of pent-up energy that can make an anxiety attack worse.